Servings: 5 Total time: 20 mins Difficulty: beginner

 9. Season and garnish:

-10. Taste and adjust salt and pepper if necessary.
+10. Taste and adjust the salt and pepper if necessary.
 You can add a few drops of sesame oil at the end.

 11. Serve :